 2.1.3.
 Hydrogen Accelerator

 An additional 15 million tonnes (mt) of renewable hydrogen on top of the 5,6 mt foreseen under the Fit for 55 can replace 25-50 bcm per year of imported Russian gas by 2030.
-This would be made of additional 10 mt of imported hydrogen and an additional 5 mt of hydrogen produced in Europe, going beyond the targets of the EU’s hydrogen strategy and maximising the domestic production of hydrogen.
+This would be made of additional 10 mt of imported hydrogen from diverse sources and an additional 5 mt of hydrogen produced in Europe, going beyond the targets of the EU’s hydrogen strategy and maximising the domestic production of hydrogen.
+Other forms of fossil-free hydrogen, notably nuclear-based, also play a role in substituting natural gas.

-The Commission will support pilot projects on renewable hydrogen production and transport in the EU neighbourhood, starting with a Mediterranean Green Hydrogen Partnership.
-It will also work with partners to conclude Green Hydrogen Partnerships and with the industry to establish a Global European Hydrogen Facility, boosting Member States’ access to affordable renewable hydrogen.

-The Commission will support the development of an integrated gas and hydrogen infrastructure, hydrogen storage facilities and port infrastructure.
+The Commission will further develop the regulatory framework to promote a European market for hydrogen and support the development of an integrated gas and hydrogen infrastructure, hydrogen storage facilities and port infrastructure.
 New cross border infrastructure should be hydrogen compatible.
 The Commission will assess State aid notification for hydrogen projects as a matter of priority.
 It commits to complete the assessment of the first Important Projects of Common European Interest on hydrogen within 6 weeks from the submission by the participating Member States of a complete notification.
 The shared aim should be to enable the assessment to be completed by summer.

+Additionally, the Commission will support pilot projects on renewable hydrogen production and transport in the EU neighbourhood, starting with a Mediterranean Green Hydrogen Partnership.
+It will also work with partners to conclude Green Hydrogen Partnerships and with the industry to establish a Global European Hydrogen Facility, boosting Member States’ access to affordable renewable hydrogen.

 2.2.
 Reducing faster our dependence on fossil fuels